markhartel/pwtc-mileage/README.md

 This is a Wordpress plugin used to record, manage and report the mileage of riders in the [Portland Wheelmen Touring Club](http://pwtc.com).

 ## Installation
-Download this GitHub distribution as a zip file, login to the pwtc.com Wordpress website as admin and upload this zip file as a new plugin.
+Download this distribution as a zip file, login to the pwtc.com Wordpress website as admin and upload this zip file as a new plugin.
 This plugin will be named **PWTC Mileage**, activate it from the Plugins management page.
 After activation, this plugin will create five new tables and twelve new views in the Wordpress database.
 A **Rider Mileage** menu group